AWDvsFWD.com / drivetrain spec

 Purchase premium by model

-Approximate AWD premium and EPA combined MPG figures for ten popular US models.
+Approximate AWD premium and latest EPA combined MPG figures (2025-2026 model years) for ten popular US models.
+The RAV4 and Camry are now hybrid-only nameplates; the CX-50 and Subaru line ship only with AWD.
 Verify with the manufacturer for your specific trim.

 ModelAWD premiumFWD MPGAWD MPGAnnual fuel delta